Searching out the best books on mental models?

 After all, once you discover these tools, you’ll experience huge benefits in how you perceive the world.

-If you want to see the books, skip ahead to the that section.
+If you want to see the books, skip ahead to that section.
 Otherwise, we’ll take a brief look at the topic first.

 Mental models are psychological representations of the world.
 They break down all the data we receive and organise it into manageable chunks of information that we can process and understand effectively.